-The Met strives to make London safer by reflecting the diverse, cultural city that we live in.
+The Met is committed to improving diversity and inclusion in the Met.
+We believe the Met should be representative of the people we serve in order to better respond to Londoners’ needs.
 Which is why we're looking for people from all backgrounds to join our supportive and exciting team.

-Of course, you'll have to have the right qualifications, but it's important to us that you're the right sort of person.
+We’re looking for candidates who share our values and competencies.
 Someone who wants to help make London safer.
-Someone with the commitment and resilience to discover the truth, and the empathy to get the best for victims.
+Someone with the commitment and resilience to prevent and reduce crime, and the empathy to get the best outcomes for victims.
+Someone like you?

-You must declare any other employment or business interests you intend to maintain, if offered a position within our team.
+You must declare any other employment or business interests you intend to maintain, if offered a detective constable position.
 We will need to check that these are not in conflict with employment in the Met in any way.